-Wp-config.php is one of the first things loaded visitor hits your site.
+WP-config.php is one of the first things that loads visitor hits your site.
 So if you use a caching plugin like WP Super Cache or Fastest Cache, those plugins will enable the cache constant:

 Doing so allows the caching plugin to take over and bypass the performance-rich WordPress processes like PHP and your database.
 If this constant is not defined or defined too late in the file, the cache will not execute and WordPress loads normally.